Azure-Samples/chat-with-your-data-solution-accelerator/docs/LOCAL_DEPLOYMENT.md

 Following steps can be followed to setup poetry:
 - Poetry can be installed using `pip install poetry`.
 - Using `poetry init` poetry creates a `pyproject.toml` file with all the main dependencies required to run the application.
-- Executing `poetry install` installs all the dependencies and creates a virtual environment which is used to run the application. `poetry install` also generates a `poetry.lock` file which locks the dependency versions so that any user who installs the application get the same package version.
+- Executing `poetry install` from the root folder which has the `pyproject.toml` file, installs all the dependencies and creates a virtual environment which is used to run the application. `poetry install` also generates a `poetry.lock` file which locks the dependency versions so that any user who installs the application get the same package version.
+- Executing `pip install .` from the root folder only installs the main dependencies.
 - Dependencies for different environments (dev, test etc.) can be managed by creating groups in the `pyproject.toml` file.
 - Installing dependencies for different groups can be done using `poetry install --with <group_name>`